product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today, we have opened Co-Win APIs for vacancies search and downloading certificates of vaccinations for third party applications.
 API specs can be found at <a href="https://t.co/2t0Ac8Ftmi">https://t.co/2t0Ac8Ftmi</a>.</p>&mdash; Dr. RS Sharma (@rssharma3) <a href="https://twitter.com/rssharma3/status/1387252842667208704?ref_src=twsrc%5Etfw">April 28, 2021</a></blockquote>

 Reading this tweet I discussed with my manager almost immediately that we should do something on this initiative.
-After all, I was also struggling to book a vaccine slot for my family and understood the need very well and could see the immediate benefit millions of people would get from such a tool.
+After all, I was also struggling to book a vaccine slot for my family and understood the need very well and could see the immediate benefit millions of people would get from such a tool and was confident we could build a value prop on top of the exposed APIs.

-All I was told is to gather a team and start hashing out the idea of what we want the tool to be.
-Yes, that's one of the many benefits of working in Paytm, there's never been a decision paralysis!

 With the alignment set, I started pinging folks I knew who'd be willing to work over a weekend for a side project and to my amusement, everyone I pinged was interested to be a part!
 With the team in place we started studying the [Co-WIN APIs](https://apisetu.gov.in/public/marketplace/api/cowin/cowin-public-v2) almost immediately.